notzyron/Ultimate-Fortnite-Modding-Tool/README.md

 ## Usage

+### Setup

+1. Click **"Create Skin Folder"** and enter your skin's codename (e.g., `QuarterClaspZoom` from the Character ID)
+2. Place your exported meshes in `[skin codename]/Source/` (name them descriptively, e.g., `Body.psk`)
+3. Place textures and icons in `[skin codename]/Source/Textures/`

+### Configure & Preview

+1. Specify your skin folder path in **"Current Skin Path"**
+2. The program auto-detects materials and assigns textures
+3. Manually adjust texture assignments if needed using the dropdowns
+4. Enter skin details: **name**, **description**, **rarity**, **gender**
+5. Click **"Render"** to preview the skin in Blender
+6. If the skin looks too shiny, enable **"Swizzle Roughness to Green"** and render again

+### Export & Deploy

-1. **Open the application**
+1. Click **"Export"** to start the automated pipeline
-2. **Go to Skins page**
-3. **Select the skin(s)** you want to import
-4. **Click Import**
-5. The tool will automatically:
-   - Extract assets using UAssetAPI
+2. The program will:
-   - Process materials and meshes in Blender
+   - Convert .psk files to .fbx in Blender
-   - Import into your Unreal Engine project
+   - Import meshes and textures into Unreal Engine
+   - Apply correct material settings and cook assets
-   - Generate necessary files
+   - Generate all required cosmetic files
+   - Create AssetRegistry.bin for game recognition
+3. Your finished skin will be in `[skin codename]/Output/FortniteGame/`
+4. Pak the output folder with u4pak, move to your Fortnite v14.30 build, and launch the game!

-**Note:** The first import may take several minutes as Blender and UE scripts run in the background.
+**Note:** The export process may take several minutes as Blender and UE scripts run in the background.

 ## Compatibility